burnkp/aligno/docs/LandingPage.md

 ## Authentication Flow

 ### Non-authenticated Users
-- Can view the landing page
+- Can view the landing page and `/get-started` page
 - Have access to:
   - "Sign In" button in navbar (triggers Clerk authentication modal)
-  - "Start Free" button in navbar (routes to `/get-started`)
+  - "Start Free" button in navbar (direct route to `/get-started` using Next.js Link)
-  - "Start Free Trial" button in hero section (routes to `/get-started`)
+  - "Start Free Trial" button in hero section (direct route to `/get-started` using Next.js Link)
 - No access to protected routes or dashboard features
 - All auth-related buttons have smooth transitions and no flashing states